zippkidd/100-days-of-code/r1-log.md

 ### R1D42
 Volunteered as a tech mentor for the Philly CoderDojo.
 Helped kids earn their HTML/CSS badges, also taught them some JavaScript.

+### R1D43
+Worked on some pure CSS "loader" animations.